ibm-cloud-docs/sap-powervs/overview-overview.md

 ### Prerequisites
 {: #overview-sap-ready-powervs-prerequisites}

-1. If you do not have a [Standard Variation of Power Virtual Server with VPC landing zone deployment](/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global) create it first.
+1. If you do not have a [Standard Variation of {{site.data.keyword.powerSysFull}} with VPC landing zone deployment](/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global) create it first.

 ### Notes
 {: #overview-sap-ready-powervs-notes}